LingyuLi-math/starter-academic/content/en/home/competitions.md

   # - name: Other
   #   tag: Demo
   ###################################################
+  # Choose how many pages you would like to display (0 = all pages)
+  count: 5
+  # Choose how many pages you would like to offset by
+  offset: 0
+  # Page order: descending (desc) or ascending (asc) date.
+  order: desc

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.
   columns: '2'